Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 Trending Up: Higher Ed Venues and Additional Revenue Streams

-Khoury says that Sky Lodge enhances Unity College’s revenue stream as a full-service resort, in addition to being woven into the student curriculum.
-It’s just one example of how higher education organizations are using their venues in a more entrepreneurial way.
+Khoury says that Sky Lodge enhances Unity College’s revenue stream as a full-service resort and is also woven into the student curriculum.
+It’s just one example of how higher education organizations are using their venues more entrepreneurially.

 This isn’t uncommon anymore—various higher education organizations are creating revenue in similar fashions: Kirkwood Community College in Cedar Rapids, Iowa.
 They, for example, own The Hotel at Kirkwood Center, which is a luxury hotel open to the public and operated by students in its hospitality program.

-Similarly, Unity College students will have a hand in the operations of Sky Lodge.
+Similarly, Unity College students will be involved in the operations of Sky Lodge.

 “We see Sky Lodge as a significant opportunity for all students in all majors, but especially those in our newest major, Sustainable Business Enterprise.
 Students will not only study how to run a business, but they will actually get to do it,” explained Khoury in a release in 2018 following the donation of Sky Lodge to Unity College.